 The No-Fly Zone was patrolled and kept "clean" by the USAF with fighters (F-15s) being supported by command and control aircraft (AWACS).

 On April 14th, 1994, two Blackhawk helicopters were ready for take-off from Diyarbakir, Turkey.
-COL Jerry Thompson was changing command (or co-command as "command" of Provide Comfort was shared with Turkey).
+COL Jerry Thompson - one of the best soldiers I had evet met - was changing command (or co-command as "command" of Provide Comfort was shared with Turkey).
 He decided to show his replacement, COL Mulhern, the lay of the land.
 At 0730, COL Thompson assembled 26 people that comprised important (command group) roles for the mission.
 He included French, British, and Turkish commanders and laisons, and also brought along Kurdish para-military personnel and linguists.

 The two Blackhawks were designated Eagle-1 and Eagle-2.
 Their first destination was Irbil, Iraq, but they would have to make a stop in Zakhu, Iraq (where the military part of Provide Comfort operated).
 There were plans to visit several other areas as well.